Depending on how you classify SEO, there’s really only one primary goal: attain higher ranks in search results.

 Yes, all the tangential brand and customer benefits from content marketing and other peripheral strategies are nice bonuses, but in strict terms, ranking is the bottom line.

-The complexity comes from the fact that not all ranking signals are fully understood (since Google doesn’t publish its complete ranking algorithm) and from the fact that there are actually different types of ranking signals.
-Today, I want to address a critical difference you may not have known about: direct ranking signals versus indirect ranking signals.
+The complexity comes from the Google ranking factor that not all ranking/social signals are fully understood (since Google/search engines doesn’t publish its complete Google’s ranking algorithm) and from the Google Ranking factors/direct ranking factors that there are actually different types of ranking/social signals.
+Today, I want to address a critical difference you may not have known about: direct ranking signals versus indirect ranking signal.

 If you’ve spent any significant time in the SEO community, these are probably ranking signals you know about.
 They come in all shapes and sizes, but are all ultimately the product of an action or improvement that makes your site perceptibly more authoritative.
 For example, a new backlink pointing to your website is a ranking signal; depending on the strength of the source, it could pass a little or a lot of authority to your site.
 Similarly, but to a much lesser extent, the loading speed of your web pages can serve as a ranking signal: